 Although you can generally tell what the bedrock is doing under the water by looking at the stretch of river, the curves, where boulders are hanging up and what the bank looks like, I've found it can still surprise you.
 Gold wants to return to the earth and it will do that eventually.
 Gold is persistent.
 The bedrock cracks are only temporary resting places until its broke free again, and each big flood changes the bedrock to some degree and either breaks the gold free, or catches it.

 The hydraulic mines in California created atypical situations.
 The natural gold spent millions of years sinking to the bottom of the rivers.
 The hydraulic operations pushed so many tailings into the river, in a short amount of time, the gold is still running in a tailings pay streak above the bedrock.
 Once you know what it is you'll do OK working it, as long as you're not just punching a hole through it.
 It's a layer of white gravel which is pretty uniformly all quartz.
 It runs a lot of gold, and a lot of quartz nuggets.
-They're floating.
-I found a one ounce nugget well above the bedrock because it had enough quartz with it it was floating in the pay layer.
+It's called float because the amount of quartz will cause the gold to run with the quartz streak and not sink.

 By now I'd qualify for a PhD in bedrock if they awarded such things.
 I've been on some of the finest bedrock known to man and still been skunked and I've been on lousy soapstone bedrock which shouldn't hold any gold and had some great days.
 A good dredger will stop and ponder these things, but no amount of thinking will substitute for just pushing a nozzle in the water and exposing the bedrock.